-Short-Term Debt Short-term debt ratings are assessments of an issuer's ability to repay short-term obligations on a timely basis.
+Short-term debt ratings are assessments of an issuer's ability to repay short-term obligations.
 There are four categories of ratings with P-1 being rated the highest.
 Issuers rated P-1 have a superior ability to repay short-term debt obligations.